cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 ---

-**LLM Prompting Is a Product Skill** A year ago, I thought working with LLMs was mostly about writing good prompts.
+**LLM Prompting Is a Product Skill.** A year ago, I thought working with LLMs was mostly about writing good prompts.

-After shipping LLM-powered systems into real products—with real users, real ops teams, and real consequences—I don’t believe that anymore.
+After shipping LLM-powered systems into real products with real users, real ops teams, and real consequences.
+I don’t believe that anymore.

 The hard part isn’t wording.

 The hard part is deciding **what context the model is allowed to see, when it sees it, and why**.

-That’s why I now think of *context engineering* as a core product management skill—not a technical trick.
+That’s why I now think of *context engineering* as a core product management skill not a technical trick.
 It’s a way to force clarity in places where teams often stay vague.

 >Jump to [Prompt Library](#bonus-prompt-library) for a collection of prompt templates.